Sweden Southern Sweden

 A charming historical city

-Helsingborg – Sweden’s eighth largest city (and second largest city in Scania after Malmö) is also the closest to Denmark where we live.
+Helsingborg, Sweden’s ninth-largest city (and second-largest city in Scania after Malmö), is also the Swedish city closest to Denmark, where we live.

-It’s the perfect city to visit on a day trip or to spend a weekend.
+It’s the perfect place to visit on a day trip or to spend a weekend.

-The city is located just on the other side of Øresund from Helsingør, and it is easy to get there both by car and by public transport if you come from Denmark or any nearby Swedish city.
+The city is located just on the other side of Øresund from Helsingør, and it’s easy to get there both by car and by public transport if you come from Denmark or any nearby Swedish city.

-Beautiful half-timbered houses, an old castle tower and cosy shopping streets are simply some of the highlights in Helsingborg.
+Beautiful half-timbered houses, the medieval tower Kärnan, cosy shopping streets and scenic waterfront walks are some of the highlights and best places to visit in Helsingborg.

 We have previously driven through the city when taking the ferry between Denmark and Sweden, and finally, we got the opportunity to experience a little more than the port when we decided to spend two nights in Helsingborg over New Year’s 2022-2023.

-Despite grey winter weather and limited opening hours, we got to see a lot.
-We will just have to go back again during summer to (re)visit the sights, parks and streets on a sunny day.
+We can’t wait to go back again during summer to (re)visit the sights, parks and streets on a sunny day.

 Where to stay in Helsingborg?

-Search for the best value accommodation in Helsingborg here.
+Search for the best hotels in Helsingborg here.

 Helsingborg skyline